GDPR: What You Need To Know For SMS Marketing

 Giving customers the opportunity to opt-out is no different to current laws.
 The only difference now is that businesses have to present customers with this option in advance.
 For SMS marketers, one option is to invite customers to text one code for a ?hard? opt-in and a second code for a ?soft? opt-in.

 The last regulation to note is that sensitive data is stored securely and can only be processed for the purpose you have been given consent to use it.
-The requirement here mostly relates to information you collect on a website, but does applies to data you receive via SMS.
+The GDPR software requirements here mostly relate to information you collect on a website, but does applies to data you receive via SMS.

 Businesses are obligated to do their upmost to protect customer data from online theft, damage, destruction and accidental loss.